-Von-Neumann(VN) architecture [9]gave birth to a machine that can improve its processing power with the support of the memory.
-This architecture has been improved by different types of memories such as RAM, Cache and Registers introducing extended architectures [1], such as Harvard architecture and modified Harvard architecture, etc. In recent times, many researchers have been conducted to invent alternate architectures for realizing the computing in novel ways.
+Von-Neumann (VN) architecture [1] gave birth to a machine that can improve its processing power with the support of the memory.
+Over more than one century, this architecture has been improved by variant of memories such as RAM, Cache and Registers introducing extended architectures [2], such as Harvard architecture and modified Harvard architecture, etc. In recent times, many researches are conducted in inventing alternate architectures for realizing the computing in novel ways.
 In this sense, many researchers have attempted to exploit the models of human mind, which are based on different viewpoints about human memory and processing.
 In these computing models the memory is necessarily distinguished from the processor.

-Having the insight from the Buddhist theory of mind [12], we postulate the memory as conditional phenomena which arise due to continuous processing in the mind.
-According to Buddhist theory of mind [17], everything can be considered as a phenomenon that occurs when the related conditions are met.
+As inspired by the Buddhist theory of mind [3], we postulate the memory as a conditional phenomenon which arises due to continuous processing in the mind.
+According to Buddhist theory of mind [4], everything can be considered as a phenomenon that occurs when the related conditions are met.
 It is evident that, a smaller memory can initialize the processing, thereby allowing access to a larger knowledge base or a memory of an individual.
-This scenario is analogous to the use of short-notes to process a huge source of knowledge.
+This scenario is analogous to the use of shortnotes to process a huge source of knowledge.
 The above smaller memory, say tactics memory, also evolves as the processing goes on.
-We have developed algebra for the tactics memory exploiting the model of 24-causal relations (conditions) presented in Buddhist theory of mind.
-In implementing the said algebra for the tactics memory, we have extracted 7 causal relations from those 24.
+We have developed Algebra for the tactics memory, exploiting the concept of 24-causal relations explained in Buddhist theory of mind.
+The tactics memory has been implemented with 7-causal relations selected from the above 24.
 It should be noted that, the tactics memory is not same as the concept of cache or register, because it contains more than the frequently used items.
-We believe that the concept of tactic memory can extend the VN architecture in a different direction, and contribute to improve performance of computations.
+We believe that the concept of tactic memory can extend the Von-Newman architecture in a different direction, and contribute to improve performance of computations.